angelagola-ko/PasswordGenerator/README.md

 # Password Generator

-A website that asks for users input to generate a random password.
+A website that asks for user input to generate a random password.

-Built With JavaScript/HTML/CSS.
+Built With JS/HTML/CSS.

 Website https://angelagola-ko.github.io/PasswordGenerator/